VLSIDA/OpenRAM/README.md

   setenv OPENRAM_TECH "$HOME/openram/technology"
 ```

-We include the tech files necessary for FreePDK and [SCMOS][SCMOS].
-The [SCMOS][SCMOS]
+We include the tech files necessary for [FreePDK45] and [SCMOS].
+The [SCMOS]
 spice models, however, are generic and should be replaced with foundry
 models.
-If you are using FreePDK, you should also have that set up and have the
+If you are using [FreePDK45], you should also have that set up and have the
 environment variable point to the PDK.
 For example, in bash, add to your .bashrc:
 ```